 30. What is TIBCO Certified Messaging?

-TIBCO certified messaging is an approach to guarantee delivery of every message from sender to its intended recipient.
-TIBCO certified messaging works on the principle of registration and acknowledgement.
+Answer: TIBCO certified messaging is an approach to guarantee delivery of every message from sender to its intended recipient.
+TIBCO certified messaging works on the principle of registration and acknowledgment.

 31. What is the use of Spotfire Analytics?

-TIBCO Spotfire Analytics provides an incredibly fast and flexible environment for analysing critical data to help you and your organization make better and smarter decisions.
-With powerful in-memory analysis, predictive modelling and a highly visual and intuitive interface, Spotfire gives business and technical professionals the ability to rapidly explore their data, helping them find key insights to give them a unique competitive edge.
+Answer: TIBCO Spotfire Analytics provides an incredibly fast and flexible environment for analyzing critical data to help you and your organization make better and smarter decisions.
+With powerful in-memory analysis, predictive modeling and a highly visual and intuitive interface, Spotfire gives business and technical professionals the ability to rapidly explore their data, helping them find key insights to give them a unique competitive edge.

-32. What is the use of Critical section Group?
+32. What is the use of the Critical section Group?

-Critical section groups are used to synchronize process instances so that only one process instance executes the grouped activities at any given time. (tibco spotfire interview questions and answers pdf)
+Answer: Critical section groups are used to synchronize process instances so that only one process instance executes the grouped activities at any given time.

 33. What is the use of “No action Group”?

-Messages related to business are transactions in Tibco.
+Answer: Messages related to the business are transactions in Tibco.
 There are transactions like JNDI, XA available on Tibco.

-35. What in EMS is a nonresistent, persistent queue?_text]Answer:
+35. What in EMS is a nonresistant, persistent queue?